-After originally talking about “descent with modification,” Darwin borrowed Spencer’s “survival of the fittest” phrase (Lavenda & Schultz:40).
+After originally talking about “descent with modification,” Darwin borrowed Spencer’s “survival of the fittest” phrase (Lavenda and Schultz 2018, 40).
 Some anthropologists have argued that “Survival of the Fittest” ideas were a big mistake, because it mischaracterized evolutionary processes.

 Effectively, evolution simply joined the “links” of the Great Chain of Being but the underlying idea of perfection and ascent remained.
 This also resulted in a search for “missing links” when we really should have been looking for most recent common ancestors.

-We now know there is no such thing as absolute fitness (Lavenda & Schultz:41).
+We now know there is no such thing as absolute fitness (Lavenda and Schultz 2018, 41).
 Fitness can only be seen in an always-changing environment.
 We also know that observable traits cannot all arise through adaptation.
 Lavenda and Schultz introduce the idea of exaptation which is necessary for explaining traits that could not arise through gradual adaptation (40-41).

 Genetics, then & now

-During Darwin’s time, inheritance was understood as a “pangenesis” or blended inheritance (Lavenda & Schultz:41-42).
+During Darwin’s time, inheritance was understood as a “pangenesis” or blended inheritance (Lavenda and Schultz 2018, 41-42).
 One of the most important elements of Mendelian genetics was that it disproved pangenesis, or blending.
 Instead, variation could be preserved as individual units.
 This allowed for a greater diversity of traits which might have been washed out if inheritance were simply blending.

-We now know that inheritance is most often very complex, and not simply a one-gene-for-one-trait simplification of Mendelian ideas (Lavenda & Schultz:43-52).
+We now know that inheritance is most often very complex, and not simply a one-gene-for-one-trait simplification of Mendelian ideas (Lavenda and Schultz 2018, 43-52).
 Lavenda and Schultz discuss polygenic inheritance and pleiotropy.
 While some of these sections can become very technical, the important point for our purposes is recognizing how much genes are a dynamic part of a developing organism, all within a constantly-changing environment.
 These realizations lead us to recent developments in evolutionary theory.

 Extended Evolutionary Synthesis

 Building on the idea of genes as dynamic in an environment, we can also recognize that organisms alter the environment.
 This can be seen readily with structures like beaver dams and lodges, but a wide variety of organisms actively alter their environments.
 Some of these alterations seem intentional, but others are quire unintentional.
-Those alterations can change conditions of selection for the next generation, and when this occurs we can speak of “niche construction” as an evolutionary force (Lavenda & Schultz:53-55).
+Those alterations can change conditions of selection for the next generation, and when this occurs we can speak of “niche construction” as an evolutionary force (Lavenda and Schultz 2018, 53-55).

 The Human Niche